blackhole-pro/blackhole/CURRENT_STATUS.md

 ## Latest Updates (5/21/2025 - Night)

+### Updated Process Orchestrator Implementation Plan Document
+1. ✅ Updated the Process Orchestrator implementation plan to reflect actual implementation:
+   - Revised `/docs/implementation/core/03_process_orchestrator_implementation_simplified.md` to match actual code
+   - Documented the modular component architecture with specialized subpackages
+   - Updated core interfaces and types to reflect actual implementation
+   - Included comprehensive error handling system documentation
+   - Added detailed descriptions of all major functions and methods
+   - Documented the process supervision capabilities with exponential backoff
+   - Included structured output handling and line buffering implementation details
+   - Described context-based shutdown and parallel service operations
+   - Listed all completed features and new capabilities beyond original plan
+   - Added section on future enhancements for next development phases
+2. Progress Update:
+   - Implementation plan document now accurately reflects the actual codebase
+   - Documentation is comprehensive and details all major components
+   - New engineers can use the document as a guide to understand the architecture
+   - Clear separation of concerns with specialized subpackages properly documented
+   - Process Orchestrator implementation is complete and ready for additional services
+   - Next up: Implement the Configuration System

 ### Fixed Daemon Stop Timeout Inconsistency
 1. ✅ Fixed inconsistent timeout behavior between "daemon stop" and "daemon-stop" commands:
    - Identified that "daemon stop" was stopping forcefully while "daemon-stop" used graceful timeout